JohnnysGithubAccount/Dali-led/README.md

  sudo ./a.out # run this command will run the server
  ```

-For more details you can have a look how this project runs in "Quick demo - Made with Clipchamp.mp4" video I included in the reposistory.
+For more details you can have a look how this project runs in video here.
+<iframe width="560" height="315" src="https://youtu.be/I2O_JX2ZY2I" frameborder="0" allowfullscreen></iframe>